-1. Your website hasn’t attracted enough steady visitors, yet.
+1. Your website hasn’t attracted enough steady visitors…yet

 The best way to determine if you’re affected by an algorithm change is to analyze your web traffic and determine when your traffic dropped.
 Check out this page to view the dates Google changed their ranking algorithm.

-3. You are too reliant on organic SEO traffic.
+3. You are too reliant on organic SEO traffic

-While organic traffic from search engine referrals is nice (and, quite handy), you can’t rely on it, alone, to drive users to your site.
-At LimeLight Marketing, I encourage clients to diversity their website traffic.
-We help clients generate traffic from email newsletters, blogs, comments, social media and other methods of inbound marketing to generate leads.
+While organic traffic from search engine referrals is nice (and quite handy), you can’t rely on it alone to drive users to your site.
+At LimeLight Marketing, I encourage clients to diversify their website traffic.
+We help clients generate traffic from email newsletters, blogs, comments, social media, and other methods of inbound marketing to generate leads.
 Some clients are afraid of crossing that line of being guilty of spamming members of their mailing lists, which is a concern.

-4. Your site offers poor usability.
+4. Your site offers poor usability

 A website that is difficult to use or loads slowly is going to lose users’ interest.
 We find that many users are utilizing the web via their mobile devices, which increases the need for a website to offer a mobile-friendly option.
 If the design of your site is clunky or requires a lot of click-throughs to find the desired information, users will resort to alternative sites for their interests.
-A redesign may be in order.
+A website redesign may be in order.

-5. Your site has poor or stale content.
+5. Your site has poor or stale content

 Google rolled out an official hit on content quality in 2011.
-It continues to monitor sites and penalize them for poor grammar, spelling mistakes and content that serves no use for the user.
+It continues to monitor sites and penalize them for poor grammar, spelling mistakes, and content that serves no use for the user.
 Sites with duplicate content or plagiarized content may have their ranking knocked down a few notches, which decreases the chances of website visits.

 Some reasons for losing website traffic may be more serious than those listed.
 It’s always a good idea to ask a professional for assistance or analysis, before you jump to any conclusions.
-LimeLight Marketing can help – Contact us today.
+LimeLight Marketing can help – contact us today.